 Whether your advisors are inbound or outbound, you can boost morale with contact centre games that they can play while working.

-So, here we share seven fun competition ideas for your contact centre, after highlighting the key elements that make up a great game.
+So, here we share seven fun activities for your contact centre, after highlighting the key elements that make up a great game.

 What Makes a Great Contact Centre Game?

 Morris Pentel, CEO at e-score.today, believes that there are four key elements of a good contact centre game:

 - Building a fun habit that lifts staff

 - Making it a journey that you can progress on

 - Making it about improving the common understanding

 - Making it OK to lose

 As Morris says: “Games and habits are the basic tools of how we change culture in contact centres and improve outcome.”

 With the aim being to improve culture, after you have tried a couple of the following ideas, ask advisors to suggest game ideas to you.
 This will better engage the team, who may be more enthusiastic to play games of their own design.